 8. Page Speed

-- Use Google PageSpeed Insights to identify speed issues like uncompressed files or large media assets.
+To optimize your page speed, use Google PageSpeed Insights to identify speed issues like uncompressed files or large media assets.

 - Enabling caching to reduce load times for returning visitors.